igemnace/vim-config/README.md

 - Has env, bash, and git (required by install scripts)
 - Has a working internet connection (will be cloning git repos for plugin installation)
-- Has Node.js and npm (required by ESLint and Tern)

 [1]: https://github.com/tpope/vim-pathogen

 ## Installation